eloinoel/Maximum-Clique-Solver/benchmark/README.md

 - `time_limit`: (Optional) The time limit for each execution.
 Default is 60 seconds.
 - `max_limit`: (Optional) The maximum number of times the time limit can be exceeded before the script stops.
   Default is 10.
+- add `--collect_data`(Optional) if you want the output of the solver to be written into a .csv file.
+Defaul is 'data.csv'

 ## Examples: